TheAlphaSchoolSystemPTYLTD/deep-linking/deep-linking/parentlounge/tours.attachment.md

-**tours.excursions**
+**tours.attachment**
 ----
-  Redirects to the target program Make a Payment > Tours and Excursions after a successful user login.
+  Redirects to the target program for downloading the file attachment of the tour after a successful user login.

 * **Version:**